 Statement on diversity and inclusion

-While my efforts to encourage underrepresented groups in STEM has been rewarding and meaningful, these efforts do not address systemic biases that lead to impediments for women and persons of color in STEM fields [1,2,3,4].
-I have felt these effects firsthand.
+While my efforts to encourage underrepresented groups in STEM has been rewarding and meaningful, these efforts do not address systemic biases that lead to impediments persons of color in STEM fields [1,2,3,4].
 My goal as a scientist, and as a member of a broader community, is to use my position to influence my community for the better.
 This means I pay attention (and will complain about) invited speaker diversity.
-This means supporting marginalized groups by calling out biases in myself and others.
+This means supporting historically excluded groups by calling out biases in myself and others.
 This means mentoring students in a way that provides them not only scientific support, but advocacy as well, and critically thinking about how I approach teaching students from diverse background .
-Diversifying STEM can succeed only by making it inclusive as well.
+Diversifying STEM can succeed only by making it inclusive and equitable as well.